-I write and share a broad resource round-up; a quick, short, and snappy email I send out every Friday afternoon.
+I write and share a broad resource round-up; a quick, short, and snappy email I send out every Sunday morning.

 If you want to ensure you get this personal recommendation goodness, be sure to click the link above.

-NOTE: Unlike with my Money Monday newsletter, there is NO archive listings for this Friday email.
+NOTE: Unlike with my Money Monday newsletter, there is NO archive listings for this exclusive, invite-only Sunday morning email.

 So the only way to get future Weekend Whats entries is to subscribe above.